ervandew/eclim/doc/content/vim/core/project.rst

     name.
 If omitted, eclim will use the last segment of the project's path, with any spaces replaced with underscores, as the project name.
-  - **-n**: Required argument which specifies a space separated list of project natures (java, php, etc.) to add to the project.
+  - **-n**: Required argument which specifies a space separated list of project natures (java, etc.) to add to the project.
 If you want to create a project with no natures, you can use the word "none" here.